UPDATE: Liberian Legal System and Legal Research

 - Four Associate Justices

-The Chief Justice and Associate Justice of the Supreme Court are appointed and commissioned by the President but must have the consent of the Senate.
+The Chief Justice and Associate Justices of the Supreme Court are appointed and commissioned by the President but must have the consent of the Senate.
 To be eligible for the positions, the person must fulfill the following requirements:

 - Must be a citizen of Liberia and of good moral character; and,